 What You Say To Other Drivers Can Impact Your Auto Insurance Claim

-Figure out if it’s safe for you to talk to other drivers, as well as if it’s possible for you to do so in a calm manner, without the help of police.
+Figure out if it’s safe for you to talk to other drivers, as well as if you can do so in a calm manner, without the help of police.

 Be especially cautious if it appears road rage may have been involved.